-\textbf{Decisions on vehicle scheduling and dynamic-capacity allocations.} Operators have to make decisions on the formation of the MAV assigned to each trip leaving the depot, whether the MAVs assigned to each trip are decoupled or coupled at every transfer stop, as well as when the decoupled MAUs are rerouted to which trip on which line.
-From the perspective of the MAU, each MAU can be decoupled and coupled at depots and transfer stops and can serve various lines, thus achieving cross-line and efficient vehicle circulations.
+Operators have to make decisions on the formation of the MAV assigned to each trip leaving the depot and each transfer stop, whether the MAV assigned to each trip is decoupled or coupled at transfer stops, as well as how the decoupled MAUs should be rerouted to serve new trips and lines.